 4.9 Respect for Intent of Parties; Economic Effects on Sale.
-If the parties denominate their transaction as a sale and state their intent that it be a sale will this automatically be respected or will a court enquire into the economic characteristics of the transaction?
+If the parties describe their transaction in the relevant documents as an outright sale and explicitly state their intention that it be treated as an outright sale will this description and statement of intent automatically be respected or will a court enquire into the economic characteristics of the transaction?
 If the latter, what economic characteristics of a sale, if any, might prevent the sale from being perfected?
-Among other things, to what extent may the seller retain: (a) credit risk; (b) interest rate risk; (c) control of collections of receivables; or (d) a right of repurchase/redemption without jeopardising perfection?
+Among other things, to what extent may the seller retain:

+(a) credit risk;

+(b) interest rate risk;

+(c) control of collections of receivables;

+or (d) a right of repurchase/redemption without jeopardising perfection?

 Brazilian law does not, as a rule, apply a substance-over-form approach in transaction analysis and as a result the parties are free to negotiate the terms of the sale without jeopardising perfection.
-However, in case the economic characteristics of the transaction completely deprive the sale from having effect, the transaction may be considered 'simulated' and thus void.
+However, in case the economic characteristics of the transaction completely deprive the sale from having effect, the transaction may be considered 'simulated' and thus void, notwithstanding the description of the transaction in the relevant documents as an outright sale.
 The question is one of fact to be determined by a case-by-case analysis.

 4.10 Continuous Sales of Receivables.
-Can the seller agree in an enforceable manner (at least prior to its insolvency) to continuous sales of receivables (i.e., sales of receivables as and when they arise)?
+Can the seller agree in an enforceable manner to continuous sales of receivables (i.e., sales of receivables as and when they arise)?
+Would such an agreement survive and continue to transfer receivables to the purchaser following the seller's insolvency?

 Yes.
+The seller can agree in an enforceable manner to continuous sales of receivables.
 This is common in Brazil.